pixlee/ios-sdk-carthage/README.md

 Due to a current issue with the AFNetworking library, compilation of the application currently requires XCode 10 or lower.

-If compiling with XCode 11 or higher, these instructions must be executed:
+If compiling with XCode 11 or higher, these two environment variables must be set before running carthage:

-1. Firstly, save a new xcconfig file with the following content:

 `CLANG_WARN_IMPLICIT_SIGN_CONVERSION = NO`

-2. When calling carthage build, provide this file like so:

-`XCODE_XCCONFIG_FILE=path/to/file.xcconfig carthage build …`

-or
+`GCC_TREAT_WARNINGS_AS_ERRORS = NO`

-`XCODE_XCCONFIG_FILE=path/to/file.xcconfig carthage update …`
+Then, carthage build and carthage update commands can proceed.

 ## Getting Started